 The first receptor identified, termed CB1, is found primarily in the central nervous system, although some of these receptors are also present in the peripheral tissues, including the endocrine glands, spleen, heart and other locations.
 CB2 receptors, on the contrary, are located throughout the immune system and related organs, like the tissues of the spleen, tonsils, and thymus gland.
-These receptors play a role in many physiologic systems including gastrointestinal activity, cardiovascular activity, pain perception, maintenance of bone mass, protection of neurons, hormonal regulation, metabolism control, immune function, inflammatory reactions, and inhibition of tumors cells.
+These receptors play a role in many physiologic systems including gastrointestinal activity, cardiovascular activity, pain perception, maintenance of bone mass, protection of neurons, hormonal regulation, metabolism control, immune function and inflammatory reactions.

 A question still remained unanswered – why do we have cannabinoid receptors in the first place?
 The two main receptors, CB1 and CB2 work with the endocannabinoids that our body naturally produces and phytocannabinoids like CBD.
 The first naturally occurring endogenous cannabinoid or endocannabinoid, Anandamide, was discovered by Dr. Raphael Mechoulam at Hebrew University in Jerusalemin 1992.
 A second endocannabinoid, 2-arachidonoylglycerol or “2-AG,” was identified by Mechoulam’s group as well in 1995.
 These endocannbinoids along with the endocannbinoid receptors make up the endocannabinoid system.